This porridge fingers recipe from My Little Piccolo is so easy to make and is great for weaning babies and toddlers alike.

 You can buy My Little Piccolo baby pouches in Asda, Waitrose and Ocado amongst others – see their website for a full list of stockists.

-Pin this porridge fingers recipe for later
+Pin this porridge fingers recipe for babies and toddlers for later

 Disclaimer: I was invited along to a My Little Piccolo Pop In for the purposes of this post.
 I have received no payment and all opinions are my own.